spaansba/PowerTree/docs/Show-PowerTreeRegistry.md

 **Performance Considerations:**
 Large registry subtrees can take time to process.
 Use `-Depth` to limit traversal depth for better performance.
 Or -OutFile "yourfile.txt" to reduce writing to the host.

-**Platform Support:**
-This cmdlet is only available on Windows systems and will display an error on other platforms.

 ## RELATED LINKS

 [PowerTree GitHub Repository](https://github.com/spaansba/PowerTree)